Nu2 Boötis

 This stellar pair have a nearly circular orbit with a period of nine years and a semimajor axis of 0.0615 arc seconds.
 They are both of visual magnitude 5.80 and display a similar spectrum, with the primary, component A, being an A-type main sequence star with a stellar classification of A5 V. This has been identified as an A-type shell star, suggesting there is a circumstellar disk of gas orbiting one or both stars.
 There are two other stars that appear close to the pair, termed C and D, but they are physically unrelated.

+Ptolemy considered Nu Boötis to be shared by Hercules, and Bayer assigned it a designation in both constellations: Nu Boötis (ν Boo) and Psi Herculis (ψ Her).
+When the modern constellation boundaries were fixed in 1930, the latter designation dropped from use.